zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosmfauth/README.md

 public class ZosmfLoginExp extends TstZosConnection {

     /**
-     * Main method defines z/OSMF host and user connection, and performs a login and logout API call.
+     * Main method defines z/OSMF host and user connection and showcases examples calling
+     * the zosmfauth APIs.
+     * <p>
+     * In addition, the examples showcases the usage of token authentication rather than
+     * basic authentication.
      *
      * @param args for main not used
      * @author Frank Giordano